CodeChron/fullstack-js-with-meteor-react-docs/add_a_content_editor.md

 }
 ```

-You should now see the content editor component when viewing a note details page.
+You should now see the (still not yet functional) content editor component when viewing a note details page.

 ## Autosave changes